gcky/etl-project-website/user-docs.md

 If you select a large file to upload, the advanced options section will expand automatically and warn you about potential performance issues.
 This is because even with the optimisations we have implemented in Willow for dealing with large datasets, its performance will unavoidably degrade as the file size increases.

 In this situation, you can choose to upload your file anyway.
 However, expect slower performances from Willow.
 Alternatively, if you don't need all of the data in the file, you can select a random sample of your dataset by specifying a percentage (0, 100] under *Advanced Options*.
 You can also select a seed so you can retrieve the same sample again in the future.

+To ensure that you have a good experience with Willow, it is recommended that you only upload files that are less than **100MB**.

 <a class="anchor" id="load-upload-commonIssues"></a>